Voting machine: Central-count voting system

 A central count voting system is a voting system that tallies ballots from multiple precincts at a central location.
 Central count systems are also commonly used to process absentee ballots.

 Central counting can be done by hand, and in some jurisdictions, central counting is done using the same type of voting machine deployed at polling places, but since the introduction of the Votomatic punched-card voting system and the Norden Electronic Vote Tallying System in the 1960s, high speed ballot tabulators have been in widespread use, particularly in large metropolitan jurisdictions.
 Today, commodity high-speed scanners sometimes serve this purpose, but special-purpose ballot scanners are also available that incorporate sorting mechanisms to separate tallied ballots from those requiring human interpretation.

 Voted ballots are typically placed into secure ballot boxes at the polling place.
 Stored ballots and/or Precinct Counts are transported or transmitted to a central counting location.
 The system produces a printed report of the vote count, and may produce a report stored on electronic media suitable for broadcasting, or release on the Internet.

+Security issues

+Electronic voting is a topic of study by information technologists with specific expertise in systems security.
+Multiple solutions have been proposed, including the use of blockchain technology.
+One solution that is commonly offered is to include a paper trail that can be used to prove that votes have not been altered.
+However, some computer scientists have argued that electronic voting is inherently insecure.